maziac/DeZog/documentation/Usage.md

 - Labels may end with or without ":"
 - temporary labels, e.g. labels that are just called "1" or "2".

-z80-debug supports most of them but with some restrictions:
+DeZog supports most of them but with some restrictions:

 - local labels: when hovering above a (local) label the current program counter is used to dissolve the context.
 I.e. the shown value is only correct if the PC is lower than the associated previous non-local label and no other non-local label is between the PC and the hover location.
 - dot-notation: You have to hover over the last part of the dot notation to dissolve the complete label.